BradfordBach/NMSLocator/README.md

 - The locator only stores OCR details after a full black hole exit and entry system are logged.
 If you quit after running the OCR on the black hole system, that OCR data will be lost.
 - OCR tools are notoriously incorrect, and while I have made some effort to make sure the readings are more accurate, in some cases it may make mistakes.
 The universal address is calculated and not a part of the OCR, so it will always be correct.
 - The locator is a work in progress, and there may be issues

+## FAQ:
+*The program immediately closes after starting*
+The most likely cause of this is your screenshot directory has not been set in the config.ini.
+To find out more info on your error, try running the executable in command line.

+*The program crashes due to a permission error*
+This can happen if you have put the program in your Program Files directory or similar place that requires advanced permissions to write too.
+You can either move the location of the NMS Locator folder, or run the app as an administrator.

+*Will this work on a PS4 or XBox One?*
+No, this can only work on a PC for two large reasons; it needs access to the No Man's Sky save file, and it requires a mod to display a black background behind the system information.
+Neither of these things are possible on consoles.